 The 2024 survey revealed continued progress, as 90% of Transactional Partners and 84% of Support Partners experienced improvements in one or more areas.
 Moreover, most partners reported engaging in:

-These findings indicate that the RFSP is successfully fostering resource sharing, stability, and operational capacity among its partners.
+These findings indicate that the Scaling Up project is successfully fostering resource sharing, stability, and operational capacity among its partners.